Greatest Hits: God's Favorite Band: Background

-God's Favorite Band features 20 of Green Day's previous hits, as well as 2 new songs: a new version of the Revolution Radio track "Ordinary World", featuring country singer Miranda Lambert, and a previously unreleased song entitled "Back in the USA".
-The album includes songs from all of Green Day's studio albums, with the exception of 39/Smooth, ¡Dos!, and ¡Tré!.
-10 of the tracks previously appeared on Green Day's 2001 greatest hits album International Superhits!.
-Although he had returned to his previous role as the band's touring guitarist, Jason White participated in the recording for "Back in the USA".
+God's Favorite Band features 20 of Green Day's previous hits, as well as two new songs: a new version of the Revolution Radio (2016) track "Ordinary World", featuring country singer Miranda Lambert, and a previously unreleased song entitled "Back in the USA".
+The album includes songs from all of Green Day's studio albums, with the exception of 39/Smooth (1990), ¡Dos!
+(2012), and ¡Tré!
+(2012).
+10 of the tracks previously appeared on Green Day's 2001 greatest hits album, International Superhits!.
+Jason White participated in the recording for "Back in the USA", marking his first studio appearance with the band since the ¡Uno!, ¡Dos!, ¡Tré! trilogy.

-The album's title is a reference to a joke made by Stephen Colbert during the band's March 22, 2017 appearance on The Late Show, in which Colbert quipped that Green Day were "God's favorite band".
-Colbert's joke was in itself a reference to a comment made by Green Day drummer Tré Cool on the band's 2005 DVD Bullet in a Bible, in which Cool remarked that the rain clouds over the venue had cleared because "God wants to watch His favorite band again."
+The album's title is a reference to a joke made by Stephen Colbert during the band's March 22, 2017, appearance on The Late Show, in which Colbert quipped that Green Day were "God's favorite band".
+Colbert's joke was in itself a reference to a comment made by Green Day drummer Tré Cool on the band's 2005 DVD Bullet in a Bible, in which Cool remarked that the rain clouds over the venue had cleared because "God wants to watch his favorite band again."